What is your personal information?

 Identifying your location so we can send you emergency alerts.

-Protecting our network and managing the volume of calls, TXTs and other use of our network.
+Protecting our network and managing the data use, volume of calls, TXTs and other uses of our network.
 For example, we identify peak periods of use so our network can better handle the volume at those times.

 Conducting internal investigations in relation to crime and fraud prevention, detection, recovery or prosecution.